-The weighty and long leaves are twice featherlike.
+The weighty and long leaves are feather like.
 Each pinna contains four to eight pairs and it bears three to seven pairs of leaflets.
 They are oval-shaped and do not have any stalk.
 They become bigger and curvier towards the end.
-With an amazing power, they can change their position according to the atmospheric conditions.
-They spread horizontally when the sun shines fully and restrict even a single ray of light that can penetrate the dense crown.
+They spread horizontally.
 However, in the deep darkness of night or in dry weather, or during the rainy season, the pairs of the leaflets fold together, the leaf stalks bow and each pinna spins on its thickened base in order to make sure that the leaves all lie sideways.
-In India people strongly believe that the name `Rain Tree` was given because the tree posses an interesting habit of occasionally spraying the ground beneath with moisture.
+In India people strongly believe that the name 'Rain Tree' was given because the tree posses an interesting habit of occasionally spraying the ground beneath with moisture.
 However, later botanists discovered that the spraying was caused because of the innumerable minute insects.
+The fruit of the rain tree is a fleshy pod.
+People use the leaves as fodder.
+The timber of the tree is soft and light.

 |